aai-institute/lakefs-spec/README.md

 ### High-level: Via third-party libraries

-A variety of widely-used data science tools are building on `fsspec` to access remote storage resources and can thus work with lakeFS data lakes directly through `lakefs-spec`:
+A variety of widely-used data science tools are building on `fsspec` to access remote storage resources and can thus work with lakeFS data lakes directly through `lakefs-spec`.
+The examples assume a lakeFS instance with the [official `quickstart` repo](https://docs.lakefs.io/quickstart/launch.html) containing a sample dataset.

 ```python
 # Pandas -- see https://pandas.pydata.org/docs/user_guide/io.html#reading-writing-remote-files